Battle of Kirkhbulakh

-The Battle of Kirkhbulakh (ყირხბულახის ბრძოლა) was fought in 1751 in the village of Kirkhbulakh between the Kingdoms of Kartli and Kakheti commanded by Heraclius II against the Azad Khan Afghan's armies, ending with Azad Khan Afghan's army defeated.
+The Battle of Kirkhbulakh (ყირხბულახის ბრძოლა) was fought in 1751 in the village of Kirkhbulakh between the Kingdoms of Kartli and Kakheti commanded by Heraclius II against the Azad Khan Afghan's armies, ending with Azad Khan Afghan's army being defeated.

 Background

 Azad Khan Afghan had ended up in far western Persia many hundreds of miles away from his native land during the reign of Nader Shah.
 Following the latter's death, he turned into a lone warlord, as well as a pretender to the Persian throne, looking forward to extend his dominion.
 He took advantage of the defeat of the Georgians against Haji Chalabi Khan.
 Putting his army under the command of his vassal Mohammad Khan, evicted from Georgia earlier, the siege of Yerevan in the Erevan Khanate was ordered.
 The khan of Erivan appealed to King Heraclius of Kakheti and his father King Teimuraz of Kartli, offering to become their tributary in exchange for their assistance.
 Heraclius quickly assembled a small army and marched to lift the siege.
 Upon hearing about this, Azad-Khan abandoned the siege of the city, which was already devastated.
 According to Papuna Orbeliani's accounts:

 The city of Yerevan was desolated.
 There were no harvesters in the ruined city.
 Apart from the Erivan Fortress and Etchmiadzin Cathedral, the city was left with no standing buildings.

 King Heraclius ordered his men to harvest the crops to deal with the hunger in the city and set up defensive positions at the narrow passage of the nearby village of Kirkhbulakhi (in some sources Kirbulakhi).
 Meanwhile, Azad-Khan had assembled his army.
 He attacked Heraclius's fortifications on 28 July 1751.